Like-Falling-Leaves/syncwrap/README.md

 ### lazy.js and underscore

 Sometimes you want to pipe the output to lazyjs and or _ (depending on your library of choice).
-This module does not depend on either of those modules but if you have them installed, it will load them via 'require'.
+This module does not depend on either of those modules but it provides a way to **apply** them.

 Note that all parameters passed to the lazyjs methods will automatically be lazy-evaluated, so you can pass a bunch of user objects that have not been fetched for example (i.e. you can pass wrapped functions with the confidence that by the time the underscore/lazy.js library is called, all its parameters will be fully evaluated).